lvlFarrukh/Blockchain-Farcoin-cryptocurrency/README.md

-# Blockchain-Farcoin-cryptocurrencyFarcoin - A Blockchain-Based Cryptocurrency
+#Farcoin - A Blockchain-Based Cryptocurrency
 Farcoin is a blockchain-based cryptocurrency that is designed to provide fast, secure and decentralized transactions.
 The project is built on top of a decentralized ledger technology, which ensures that all transactions are immutable and cannot be altered.

 Features